What to do If your Home is Destroyed by Fire?

 Dwelling coverage: This coverage insures the physical dwelling structure of your home.

-Contents Coverage: This coverage held to pay to repair or replace your personal belongings damaged by the fire, helps protect things like electronics, clothes, furniture, clothing, and other household items.
+Contents Coverage: This coverage is held to pay to repair or replace your personal belongings damaged by the fire, helps protect things like electronics, clothes, furniture, clothing, and other household items.

 Additional Living Expense: This coverage helps to pay for living expenses if your home is deemed uninhabitable and you must temporarily move out while your home is being repaired or rebuilt.